Giorgio Orsolano

-Giorgio Orsolano (June 3, 1803 – March 17, 1835), known as The Hyena of San Giorgio, was an Italian serial killer who committed three murders.
+Giorgio Orsolano (3 June 1803 – 17 March 1835), known as The Hyena of San Giorgio, was an Italian serial killer who committed three murders.

 Biography

 Giorgio Orsolano was born in San Giorgio Canavese, not far from Ivrea, to parents Antonio Orsolano and Margherita Gallo.
-When his father passed away, his mother sent Orsolano to her brother, a priest, to educate him.
+When his father died, his mother sent Orsolano to her brother, a priest, to educate him.
 Every attempt was in vain, and he sent the young Orsolano back to his mother.
 Returning to San Giorgio, Orsolano spent more time in the tavern than at work.

 In 1823, he committed his first crimes by stealing ten candles from the Confraternity of Santa Marta and other objects in the parish church of Santa Maria Assunta, both in the countryside.
 He also tried to rape the 16-year-old Teresa Pignocco who he kept imprisoned for six days.
-On December 15, 1823, he was sentenced to 8 years imprisonment for thefts and attempted rape.
+On 15 December 1823, he was sentenced to 8 years imprisonment for thefts and attempted rape.

-He left prison on December 13, 1831 for good behavior.
-He met 24-year-old widow Domenica Nigra, with whom he had a daughter, Margherita, born on July 7, 1833.
+He left prison on 13 December 1831 for good behaviour.
+He met 24-year-old widow Domenica Nigra, with whom he had a daughter, Margherita, born on 7 July 1833.
 The two married in early April 1834.
 Orsolano then opened a shop for "Cutters and sausages", which did not produce the expected profits.
-On February 14, 1834, he raped and killed 10-year-old Caterina Scavarda, disposing of her remains in San Giorgio's countryside.
-On June 24, he raped and killed 9-year-old Caterina Givogre, beheading her afterwards and throwing the remains into the Piatonia stream.
+On 14 February 1834, he raped and killed 10-year-old Caterina Scavarda, disposing of her remains in San Giorgio's countryside.
+On 24 June, he raped and killed 9-year-old Caterina Givogre, beheading her afterwards and throwing the remains into the Piatonia stream.
 The search for the two missing girls did not yield any results, so the alleged crimes were attributed to packs of wolves that infested the area.
-On March 3, 1835, during a market day in San Giorgio, Orsolano persuaded 14-year-old Francesca Tonso to follow him to his house with the excuse of buying eggs.
+On 3 March 1835, during a market day in San Giorgio, Orsolano persuaded 14-year-old Francesca Tonso to follow him to his house with the excuse of buying eggs.
 There he raped and killed her, cutting the body up with a cleaver, putting the remains in a jute sack and throwing them in the same stream.
 In order not to arouse suspicion, he checked to see if he had any dirt on his clothes and washed the bag in the river.